 Stockbridge is a very small village located in the state of Michigan.
 With a population of 1,232 people and two constituent neighborhoods, Stockbridge is the 445th largest community in Michigan.
-Stockbridge has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Stockbridge has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Stockbridge is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Stockbridge is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Stockbridge who work in office and administrative support (18.71%), sales jobs (11.83%), and healthcare (7.10%).

-Being a small village, Stockbridge does not have a public transit system used by locals to get to and from work.
+Stockbridge is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Stockbridge citizens is a little higher than the average for US cities and towns: 21.29% of adults in Stockbridge have at least a bachelor's degree.
+The population of Stockbridge overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Stockbridge, 21.29% have at least a bachelor's degree.

 The per capita income in Stockbridge in 2010 was $24,421, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
 This equates to an annual income of $97,684 for a family of four.
 However, Stockbridge contains both very wealthy and poor people as well.